crainbows/dungeon-mapper/README.md

 We are open to pull requests and new features and ideas.

 ### Built With
-- Vue.js
+* Vue.js
-- Jest
+* Jest
-- Webpack
+* Webpack
-- Laravel Mix
+* Laravel Mix
-- Dropzone.js
+* Dropzone.js

+### TODO
+ * Roll-up Map class into Vue component.
+    * Implement Template for Map Class
+ * Use fowContext.getImageData and fowContext.putImageData to save FoW long-term.
+    * Save FoW Data as JSON with same map name.
+ * Convert to Electron app.

 ## Versioning